Monday, October 5 at 9:00 pm

 Meet Paul Olson, a sculptor from Minneapolis; visit the TimeSpan Museum in Helmsdale, Scotland and learn about its connection to the history of agricultural in Manitoba; learn about the accomplishments of 19th century political boss Alexander McKenzie; and enjoy Andra Suchy perform Silent Night.

 Monday, October 12 at 9:00 pm

-On this edition of Prairie Mosaic, we’ll meet Kevin Muiderman, a guitar builder from Thompson, ND, learn about North Dakota Senator Gerald Nye who was the national face of the isolationist movement in the years leading up to World War II, visit the Mahnomen county museum, and enjoy the edgy bluegrass sounds of Useful Jenkins from Mankato, MN.
+Learn more about the craft of guitar builder Kevin Muiderman from Thompson, ND; learn about North Dakota Senator Gerald Nye who blocked the US entry into World War II; visit the Mahnomen county museum; and enjoy the edgy bluegrass sounds of Useful Jenkins from Mankato, MN.